alicht/heroku-deployment/passport2.md

 ### Password Encryption

 - When storing passwords in your database you **never** want to store plain text passwords.
 Ever.
-- There are a variety of encryption methods available including SHA1, SHA2, and Blowfish.
+- There are a variety of encryption methods available including SHA1, SHA2, and Blowfish. // Secure Hash Algorithm
 - Check out this [video on password security](https://www.youtube.com/watch?v=7U-RbOKanYs)

 ### Using `bcrypt`